POLL-Turkish inflation seen dipping to 70% by year-end

 Annual price rises neared 80% last month, a 24-year-high, due to the monetary easing, currency depreciation and the spike in global commodity prices following Russia's invasion of Ukraine.

-Annual inflation is expected to climb further to 84.7% at the end of the third quarter, based on the median estimate, before starting to descend due to so-called base effects from the previous year, the Reuters poll showed.
+Annual inflation is expected to climb further to 84.7% at the end of third quarter, based on the median estimate, before starting its descent due to so-called base effects from the previous year, the Reuters poll showed.

 President Tayyip Erdogan has said the inflation burden on households will ease around the end of first quarter of 2023.

-Despite the soaring costs of living, the central bank is seen holding its policy rate at the current 14% until the end of next year at least, the poll showed.
-That would be in line with the government's programme that prioritises low rates to boost credits and exports.
+Despite the soaring costs of living, the central bank is seen holding its policy rate at the current 14% until the end of next year, the poll showed.
+That would keep in line with government's programme that prioritizes low rates to boost credits and exports.

-Some economists in the poll saw the central bank changing direction and hiking its policy rate despite pressure from Erdogan for monetary stimulus.
+Some economists in the poll saw the central bank changing direction and hiking its policy rate in the future despite pressure from Erdogan for monetary stimulus.

-Tera Yatirim's Chief Economist Enver Erkan said the bank would continue pursuing loose policy at a time when central banks around the world are getting tighter in their fight against inflation.
+Tera Yatirim's Chief Economist Enver Erkan said the bank will continue pursuing loose policy at a time when central banks around the world are getting tighter in their fight against inflation.

 "We do not expect any action from the Central Bank for a while, and we foresee a policy expansion in line with the growth-oriented targets of the economy management for at least one more quarter," Erkan said.